 Specific Properties of Text Box Controls AcceptsTab Specifies whether the tab key can be used as an input character or not.
 CharacterCasing Defines whether the text entered by a user will be shown in uppercase, lowercase or normal characters.
 Fieldname Specifies the linked column in the respective table of the current Docusnap database.
 The meta object linked with the data entry screen determines which table will be used.
 Unlike most other controls, text boxes can be linked with nearly every data type that exists in the database.
 Make sure to specify an appropriate data validation, otherwise errors may arise when users enter data of the wrong type.
 Multiline Determines whether a text box should consist of one single line or multiple lines.
 It is neither possible to enter line breaks into single-line text boxes nor can the height of these text boxes be changed.
 Multi-line text boxes are recommended for the input of large amounts of information.
 Care should be taken to ensure that the corresponding database field is large enough to accommodate the data (use the varchar(1500), TEXT or MEMO type).
 Password If you set this property to 'True', each character entered by a user will be displayed as an asterisk ().
-In addition, two buttons will appear next to the text box.
-When a user clicks the first one, the content of the text box is displayed as plain text.
-The other one copies the current content of the text box to the clipboard from where it can then be pasted into other applications.
+In addition, a button will appear in the text box.
+When a user clicks this button, the content of the text box is displayed as plain text.
 ReadOnly Using this property, you can specify whether the text box will be used for data input and output or merely for the display of database data.
 If you set this property to 'True', users will not be able to change the data in the linked database column.
 This property is always useful if the data shown in the text box are predefined and should not be changed.
 However, please note that there must always be another way to save the data in the database, for example, by means of a script or an inventory process.
 One use case for this property would be when using the number server , because the content of the text box is generated automatically and users should be prevented from changing it.
-Scrollbars Determines if scroll bars will be displayed in (multi-line) text boxes and if so, which type.
+Scrollbars Determines if scroll bars will be displayed in multi-line text boxes and if so, which type.
 In principle, navigation within a text box control is also possible without scroll bars by using the keyboard or the mouse.
 However, scroll bars significantly facilitate this process.
 ShowCopyButton Specifies if a button will be displayed in the right part of the text box for copying its current content to the clipboard.
-SystemInvisible If you set this property to 'True', the text box will not be displayed during the runtime of the data entry screen, but rather filled with a predefined value that you can determine by means of the Default Value property.
+SystemInvisible If you set this property to 'True', the text box will not be displayed during the runtime of the data entry screen, but rather filled with a predefined value that you can determine by means of the DefaultValue property.
 This approach is useful when the database schema requires a static value that the user cannot enter, for example automatic input of the corresponding device type in data entry screens at the device level.
 TextAlign Determines how the characters will be aligned in the text box.
 As a rule of thumb, select left alignment for free text and right alignment for numbers (this improves their readability).
 TypeConstraint Defines specific validation options for the content of a text box.
 For details on these options, see the subsection below and the dedicated number servers section.